Remodor/TLD_FireImprovements/README.md

 ## Settings

-There are a few new settings in the *Mod Options*:
+There are several new settings in the *Mod Options*:

 - Torches
   - Worst Torch in Radial